 The Number of Users Jumped by 22% YoY

-Although investors’ confidence in NFTs has been fading since the crypto market crash, with the lack of clarity, theft, and scams as additional drawbacks, the Statista survey showed the number of people trading on NFT marketplaces continues rising.
+Although investors’ confidence in NFTs has been fading since the crypto market crash.
+With the lack of clarity, theft, and scams as additional drawbacks.
+The Statista survey showed the number of people trading on NFT marketplaces continues to rise.

 Back in 2020, NFT marketplaces had around 670,000 users.
 Since then, their number has increased 65 times, reaching over 44.2 million in 2022.
 In the last year only, the number of users went up by 22%.
 Statista expects users to rise to 50.3 million in 2023 and continue growing to almost 60 million by 2025.